 Beyond counterfeiting in the marketplace

 The sale of counterfeit products on Amazon is only part of the strategy used by cybercriminals.
 This type of illegal sale is often accompanied by other practices, such as promotion on social networks and deceptive websites that appear in Google search results.
 Carrillo, Head of Enforcement at Smart Protection, adds that “pirates hop from one online venue to the next.
 For example, when counterfeits begin to be removed from Amazon, they move on to AliExpress; and when we fight them on AliExpress, they move on to Wish.”

 Whether on Amazon or on any of the world’s major e-commerce marketplaces, we at Smart Brand Protection are standing by and offering our expertise to assist with the tasks related to fighting counterfeiting and online abuse.
 We analyze the situation each company faces by monitoring all channels that might contain violations and issuing a tailored diagnosis.

 As Trusted Partners of Google, we de-index the URLs that provide access to illegal content in a matter of a few hours.
 In addition, thanks to our agreements with the various social media platforms, we also take down publications and content which promote the sale of counterfeit merchandise.
 The combination of these agreements together with the potential offered by Amazon Project Zero allows us to combat brand infringements in online marketplaces across the entire Internet more effectively than ever.

-Do you want to know if there is fake merchandise being marketed under your brand, or if your products are being counterfeited on marketplaces?
+Do you want to know if fake merchandise is being marketed under your brand, or if your products are being counterfeited online?